TalEliyahu/LinkedIn-Unfollower/README.md

 # Unfllower
-Unfollow all the contacts you don't need in one click
+Unfollow all the companies or contacts you don't need in one click Edit Add topics

 # Can I bulk unfollow people on LinkedIn?